netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

 .. tip::

-    If you install Netgen Layouts on eZ Platform, you will get a single query type that will be automatically used when switching a collection from manual to dynamic in blocks.
+    If you install Netgen Layouts on Ibexa CMS, you will get a single query type that will be automatically used when switching a collection from manual to dynamic in blocks.